 AI-enabled customer journey analytics provides you with the power to sift through a much larger and more complex data space and thereby uncover opportunities to improve customer retention in places you didn’t even realize you should look.
 As a result, you can spend your time prioritizing these insights instead of hammering away at the underlying data.

-AI-enabled customer journey analytics will search across every single relationship in the data (without expressly being told to look for it).
+AI-enabled customer journey analytics software will search across every single relationship in the data (without expressly being told to look for it).
 It can predict the likelihood of future behaviors with high accuracy, while simultaneously finding the drivers and inhibitors of customer retention.

 6. Make Differentiated and Targeted Offers